 Hexagon will estimate the project trip generation for up to three project alternatives to be evaluated in the Draft EIR.
 A qualitative assessment of potential impacts associated with each alternative will be conducted based on a comparison of the trips generated by each alternative versus the proposed project.

-- Vehicle Trip Generation estimates for up to three scenarios (Word/Excel/PDF) - Vehicle Trip Generation estimates for up to three scenarios (Word/Excel/PDF)
+• Vehicle Trip Generation estimates for up to three scenarios (Word/Excel/PDF)

 TASK 9.5: DRAFT ENVIRONMENTAL IMPACT REPORT (EIR)